Productivity Calculator

 Ignoring part-time headcount

 Dividing by raw employee count treats a 20-hour contractor the same as a 40-hour full-timer.
-Convert to full-time equivalents (FTE) or use revenue-per-hour instead.
+Convert to full-time equivalents (FTE) or use revenue-per-employee-hour instead.

 Treating 100% productivity as the goal